w4zu/jeedomssl/README.md

 ## Prerequisites
 Your jeedom box must have internet access as well as ports 80 and 443 NAT from your modem to your jeedom box.

+For greater efficiency, please do not use freeboxos domains, synology.me etc... you can get a domain .ovh for 1.19 € TTC the first year then 3.59 € TTC for a following year.[HERE](https://www.ovh.com/fr/domaines/dotovh.xml)

 See you
 w4zu.